 AAI operates facilities in Alabama, South Carolina, Texas, and Utah.

-AAI is part of its parent company's Textron Systems segment.
-In 2011 this segment was split into three main operations: AAI Logistics & Technical Services, AAI Test & Training, and AAI Unmanned Aircraft Systems.
+AAI is part of its parent company's Textron Systems segment, and has three main operations: AAI Logistics & Technical Services, AAI Test & Training, and AAI Unmanned Aircraft Systems.

 Other AAI businesses include Australia-based Aerosonde, which makes small, lightweight UAVs for civil, military, and scientific applications.
 Its ESL Defence business, located in the UK, provides electronic warfare test and simulation products.